Contents

 Sunday | 日曜日 | にちようび | Nichiyoubi |

-You may have noticed that all the names of the days of the week in Japanese consist of three kanji.
-The last two are always the same: just like in English, the word for each day of the week with day ようび [曜日].
-Japanese word ようび [曜日] (youbi/ yōbi means “day” in English.
-It comes from the Chinese character 曜日.
-The word ようび [曜日] (youbi/ yōbi) is always appended to words denoting the days of the week.
+You may have noticed that all the names of the weekdays in Japanese comprise of three kanji, with the final two being always the same.
+Similar to English, the word for each day of the week includes the word ようび (曜日) which means “day” in English.
+The term ようび (曜日 – youbi / yōbi) originates from the Chinese character 曜日 and is consistently used with words denoting the days of the week.

-6. The meaning behind words
+The meaning behind the day-name in Japanese

 English | Kanji | Romaji | Meaning | Planet |